 [Dav98]:

-where and represent the transmission probability of
+and represent the transmission probability of

 the single barriers, the full energetic width at half